sajidhamdard/learnjavascript/Coding Guidelines/Coding Guidlines.md

 ## Statements

 - Limit 1 statement per line
+- Use Semicolons: Although semicolons are optional in JavaScript, it's a good practice to use them to avoid potential errors
 - Remove duplicate statements
 - Tertiary|Ternary Statements
   - Only simple statements should be used